About Air Compressors.com

 After installing the unloader valve all hell broke loose… it is totally out of adjustment, it has 3 points were it can be adjusted.

 1.- A knob on top, a real adjustment intended by the manufacturer.
-What it adjusts?
+How does it adjust?

 The valve has 3 sections